California Information Bulletin on Tiny Houses/Cabins:

 4) The California building code update will go into effect January 1, 2020.

-BACKGROUND: For the past several months we have been quietly working with California Department of Housing and Community Development (HCD) and the Governor’s Office of Planning and Research (OPR) to ensure that provisions of the 2018 International Residential Code, including our tiny house Appendix Q code provisions, were properly implemented into the California Residential Code.
+BACKGROUND: For the past several months Tiny House Advocates have been quietly working with California Department of Housing and Community Development (HCD) and the Governor’s Office of Planning and Research (OPR) to ensure that provisions of the 2018 International Residential Code, including our tiny house Appendix Q code provisions, were properly implemented into the California Residential Code.
 Our concern was that we wanted Appendix Q code items for tiny homes to be, not only adopted by the state, but made MANDATORY in all of the 540 local government jurisdictions.
 In past California code update cycles, the various Appendices were left as local option.

 Why is this important?
 One can only imagine the effort it would take to convince 540 cities and counties to adopt Appendix Q – a task which would take years to accomplish.
 Also, if Appendix Q provisions were not adopted across the board for all of California, it would be virtually impossible to factory build tiny house units for wide distribution.

 Special Thanks to the American Tiny House Association for providing this list.
 These are the most recent updates for the State of California and those jurisdictions Allowing.
 This list is comprehensive.

 - Tiny house regulations and codes may vary by city, town, or county.

 - Most cities in California allow tiny houses as accessory dwelling units (ADUs).